V-MalM/Analysis-Using-Python/README.md

 ### Python-Challenge
 #### Project Description --> This python project has two tasks:
 ##### PyBank and PyPoll , both read an individual csv file, analyze data, perform calculations, print summary of analysis to screen and also create an output text file  and write summary of analysis to it.
-* I explored Lists, Dictonaries, Tuples and sets, error handling using 'try..except..else..'
+* Used Lists, Dictonaries, Tuples and Sets,Functions and Error Handling using 'try..except..else..'
 * In PyBank, used TUPLE where required.
 Also used datetime module , lamda function and sort() method to sort data.
 * In PyPoll, used SET where required.
 Used lambda funtion along with python sorted() function.
     * Instead of checking candidates name in a for loop to create a unique list of candidates, i used a set.